gipplab/AnnoMathTeX/README.md

 </p>

 ## Getting Started
+The system is hosted by Wikimedia at [http://annomathtex.wmflabs.org/](http://annomathtex.wmflabs.org/).

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+If you want to run the system locally, these instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites